Pillars of Hercules: The Pillars in Syriac geography

 Syriac scholars were aware of the Pillars through their efforts to translate Greek scientific works into their language as well as into Arabic.
-The Syriac compendium of knowledge known as Ktaba d'ellat koll 'ellan (The Cause of All Causes) is unusual in asserting that there were three, not two, columns.
+The Syriac compendium of knowledge known as Ktaba d'ellat koll 'ellan (Cause of All Causes) is unusual in asserting that there were three, not two, columns.

 In art

 Dante's Inferno

 In Inferno XXVI Dante Alighieri mentions Ulysses in the pit of the Fraudulent Counsellors and his voyage past the Pillars of Hercules.
 Ulysses justifies endangering his sailors by the fact that his goal is to gain knowledge of the unknown.
 After five months of navigation in the ocean, Ulysses sights the mountain of Purgatory but encounters a whirlwind from it that sinks his ship and all on it for their daring to approach Purgatory while alive, by their strength and wits alone.

 Sir Francis Bacon's Novum Organum

 The Pillars appear prominently on the engraved title page of Sir Francis Bacon's Instauratio Magna ("Great Renewal"), 1620, an unfinished work of which the second part was his influential Novum Organum.
 The motto along the base says Multi pertransibunt et augebitur scientia ("Many will pass through and knowledge will be the greater").
 The image was based on the use of the pillars in Spanish and Habsburg propaganda.